PyThaiNLP/pythainlp/README.md

 - Thai soundex
 - Thai postaggers
 - Thai romanization
-- Check the wrong words in Thai.
+- Thai misspellings detection and correction

 and much more.